TO THE MEMBERS OF TRENT LIMITED

-Details of the internal controls system are given in the Management Discussion andAnalysis Report.
+Details of the internal controls system are given in the MD&A.

-The information required under Section 197(12) of the Act read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexedas Annexure B.
+The information required under Section 197(12) of the Act read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexedas Annexure A.

-The NRC has defined the evaluation criteria for the performance evaluation ofindividual Directors and the Board/Committees.
+The Nomination & Remuneration Committee (NRC) has defined the evaluation criteriafor the performance evaluation of individual Directors the Board and its Committees.

 The performance of the Board was evaluated by the Board after seeking inputs from allthe Directors on the basis of the criteria such as structure of the Board meetings andfunctions of the Board degree of fulfillment of key responsibilities establishment anddelineation of responsibilities to Committees effectiveness of Board processesinformation and functioning and quality of relationship between the Board and theManagement etc.